39 top tips for fishkeepers

 15. Choose healthy fish

-This is a skill that is learnt, so if you are unsure, take an experienced fishkeeper with you when getting your first fish.
-As sometimes shops don’t spot minor afflictions, look really carefully for signs of whitespot or bacterial infection.
+Spotting sick fish is not easy at first, so if you are unsure, take an experienced fishkeeper with you when getting your first fish.
+As sometimes shops don’t spot minor afflictions, look carefully for signs of whitespot or bacterial infection.

 Fish should have bright eyes and all their fins intact, and if they have scales, they should be fully scaled with none missing.
 Active fish should be exactly that, swimming in an upright position and looking for food.
-Ask your retailer to feed them in front of you, and don’t be afraid to point out the one that you want.
+Ask your retailer to feed them in front of you, and don’t be afraid to ask for the exact fish that you want.

 16. In car travel